 This treatment may cause headaches.
 If this happens, let your doctor or nurse know.
 They can give you painkillers.

 Changes in the way the kidneys and liver work

 Hydroxycarbamide can affect how your kidneys and liver work.
 This is usually mild and goes back to normal after treatment.
 You will have blood tests before chemotherapy to check how well your kidneys and liver are working.

 Raised levels of uric acid in the blood

 Hydroxycarbamide may cause the leukaemia or cancer cells to break down quickly.
 This releases uric acid (a waste product) into the blood.
 Too much uric acid can cause swelling and pain in the joints, which is called gout.
 Your doctor may give you tablets called allopurinol (Zyloric ®) to help prevent this.
-Drinking at least two litres of fluid a day will also help.
+Drinking at least two litres (three and a half pints) of fluid a day will also help.
 You will have regular blood tests to check the uric acid levels.

 Effects on the nervous system

 Hydroxycarbamide can affect the nervous system.
 You may feel drowsy, confused, dizzy or unsteady.
 Very rarely, hydroxycarbamide can cause seizures (fits).Tell your doctor or nurse straight away if you notice any of these symptoms.
 It’s important not to drive or operate machinery if you notice these effects.